Backbase/backbase.github.io/content/posts/unpublished/ways-to-improve-be-api-performance/post.md

 Performance is crucial for modern apps.
 To achieve high performance of an app you need to utilize resources efficiently, that in turn leads to cost saving in terms of infrastructure and operational expenses.
 Also, performance drastically affects user experience - faster applications result in happier users, higher engagement.
-The article is an overview of ways you could boost an API performance.
+API performance plays one of the key roles here: it is barely possible to achieve all these benefits without decreasing API latency, boosting throughput, improving responsiveness, especially for processing large volumes of data where a little tweak could make tremendous impact.

 # Caching